thisisjustinm/blockchain-reference/blockchain/blocks.md

 ## Blocks

-Every transaction that occurs, is permanently recorded in files called Blocks.
+Every transaction that occurs, is permanently recorded in files called *blocks*.
 It is similar to a page of a ledger, which consists of a certain amount of transaction data stored on it.
-These blocks are stored in a linear fashion and are related to each other(block chain).Each time a miner processes a transaction, it is added to a block which is added to the end of the blockchain.
-As more and more blocks are added to the blockchain, they become harder to remove, and hence gives rise to Irreversible Transactions.
+These blocks are stored in a linear fashion and are related to each other(hence the name, block-chain).Each time a miner processes a transaction, it is added to a block which in turn, is added to the end of the blockchain.
+As more and more blocks are added to the blockchain, they become harder to remove, and hence gives rise to *irreversible transactions*.

 ### Block Structure